 Being that said, I found Sarajevo beautiful on its own and although it made me sad looking at war beaten buildings that still exist around the city – it serves as a reminder that even the suppressed get back to its feet, moves on in life, smile to the world, and fight to live.

-Also, diversity is a huge thing in Sarajevo; you’ll find Mosques, Synagogues, different sorts of Christian Churches, and other religion minority here and there.
+Also, diversity is a huge thing in Sarajevo; you’ll find Mosques, Synagogues, different sorts of Christian Churches, and other religious minorities here and there.
 And Sarajevo is not a big city!
-It is, in fact, tiny so to find such diversity was impressive.
+It is, in fact, tiny, so to find such diversity was impressive.
 In Sarajevo, there’s a place for everyone despite your religion, your ethnicity, or color.